johannschopplich/kirby-headless-starter/README.md

 > ℹ️ Send a request with a `Authorization: Bearer test` header to the [live playground](https://kirby-headless-starter.jhnn.dev) for an example response.

-This starter kit is intended for an efficient and straight forward headless usage of Kirby.
-Thus, you will only be able to fetch JSON-encoded data.
+This starter kit converts any Kirby site a truly headless-first CMS.
 No visual data shall be presented.
-You can either use Kirby's default template system to build data (which will be auto-encoded to JSON) or use KQL to fetch data in your consuming application.
+You will only be able to fetch JSON-encoded data – either by using Kirby's default template system or use KQL to fetch data in your consuming application.

-Routing and JSON-encoded responses are handled by the internal [headless](./site/plugins/headless/) plugin, specifically its [global routes](./site/plugins/headless/src/extensions/routes.php) and [API routes](./site/plugins/headless/src/extensions/api.php) for KQL.
+Routing and JSON-encoded responses are handled by the internal [kirby-headless](https://github.com/johannschopplich/kirby-headless) plugin, specifically its [global routes](https://github.com/johannschopplich/kirby-headless/blob/main/src/extensions/routes.php) and [API routes](https://github.com/johannschopplich/kirby-headless/blob/main/src/extensions/api.php) for KQL.

 This project works well with [nuxt-kql](https://nuxt-kql.jhnn.dev).